gvwilson/sdxpy/src/debugger/index.md

 and capture its output for later inspection.
-We had a similar problem when testing the web server of [%x ftp %] and the editor of [%x undo %], and our solution is the similar: we will replace `input` and `print` with [%i "mock object" "mock objects" %].
+We had a similar problem when testing the web server of [%x ftp %] and the editor of [%x undo %], and our solution is similar: we will replace `input` and `print` with [%i "mock object" "mock objects" %].

 As shown earlier,
 our VM uses an object with a `write` method to produce output.
-We can define a class that provides this method, but which saves messages in a list for later inspection instead of printing them:
+We can define a class which provides this method but saves messages in a list for later inspection instead of printing them:

 [% inc file="test_vm.py" keep="writer" %]